SMI2021Emory/Program/_session/case_study/ses-C-1.md

       name:  Candace Fleischer
       affil: Emory University and Georgia Tech
       email: candace.fleischer@emory.edu
-      title:  In vivo metabolic imaging with magnetic resonance spectroscopy
+      title:  Metabolic and thermometric brain imaging with magnetic resonance spectroscopy
       abstract: Magnetic resonance imaging (MRI) in the brain relies on signal from water protons to generate structural and functional images.
-A lesser known yet complementary method, magnetic resonance spectroscopy (MRS), facilitates quantification of non-water compounds to provide localized chemical and metabolic information.
+A lesser known yet complementary method, magnetic resonance spectroscopy (MRS), facilitates quantification of non-water metabolites and temperature.
 While MRS is a powerful FDA-approved method available on most MR scanners, low signal-to-noise ratios and long acquisition times preclude widespread clinical integration.
 In this talk, I will review the basic principles of MRS, discuss challenges and opportunities for technical development, and provide case-study examples of MRS applications in brain injury and disease.
 ---